-Whether you have streaming services or DVD’s there’s no end of things to watch.
-Don’t forget the kids either, Disney’s streaming channel has every Disney movie imaginable.
+Whether you have streaming services or DVDs, there’s no end to things to watch.
+Don’t forget the kids either.
+Disney’s streaming channel has every Disney movie imaginable.
 It’s a great family time activity.

 Read A Book

 You know, that best seller you said you were going to get to and never did?
-Whether it’s a novel you have been wanting to read (yes audiobooks count) or a self-help book, reading is very therapeutic.
+Reading is very therapeutic, whether it’s a novel you have wanted to read (yes, audiobooks count) or a self-help book.
 Like a movie or TV, it takes you away to another place.

-A good book will draw you into the story so you forget about your problems and get involved in the main character’s issues.
+A good book will draw you into the story, so you forget about your problems and get involved in the main character’s issues.
 Sometimes yours don’t seem so bad!
-Whatever topic you are interested in there’s a book or audiobook.
-If you a sci-fi/fantasy fan, now is the time to catch up on the whole series of books you’ve been wanting to read.
+Whatever topic you are interested in, there’s a book or audiobook.
+If you a sci-fi/fantasy fan, now is the time to catch up on the whole series of books you’ve wanted to read.

 Here are Bill Gates recommendations: